themoosman/busylight-mqtt/README.md

 The application needs a set of [environment variables](#environment-variables) to run correctly.
 Copy the `service.env.sample` to `service.env` and update the values to match your environment.

 ### Service
 The Python app can be run as a service.
-See the instructions in the `.service` files for instructions.
+See the instructions in the [busy-light-server.service](busy-light-server.service) file for instructions.

 ## Environment Variables